 At the time, the number of users who engaged with Stories was relatively small.
 The product had 12,000 users at the most, compared to approximately the 300 million users the language app had amassed.
 Duolingo had conducted user research in the past, Walsh says, but didn’t have the bandwidth or resources to do a specific analysis on users who engaged with Stories.
 But Walsh knew that to improve the fate of Stories, that’s exactly what he needed to do.
-That means centering his team’s OKRs on gaining a better understanding of what a Stories user experience was like.
+That means centering his team’s OKRs (Objectives and Key Results) on gaining a better understanding of what the Stories user’s experience was like.

 As a company, Duolingo had implemented OKRs since its early days.
 Louis von Ahn, the company’s co-founder and CEO, worked at Google when he sold his previous company, re Captcha, to Google, in 2009.
 “I found OKRs to be an effective tool to set ambitious goals and track progress, and when I started Duolingo, I knew they could serve us well, too,” says von Ahn.
 The company sets its organizational OKR annually, while individual teams and functions sets them quarterly.

 Walsh joined Duolingo just as the company was setting its OKRs for the next quarter.
 “It was a really interesting conversation,” says Walsh, “because I could look at OKRs from previous quarters.
 Along with the team lead, I really had to sit down and say, well, what are the things we’re trying to do, what are the issues we are trying to address?
-How do we convert them into objectives so that our goals are concise and comprehensive?”
+How do we convert them into Objectives so that our goals are concise and comprehensive?”
 A lot of effort went on to “wording them just right,” says Walsh, because he knew that revamping Stories would involve cross-functional collaboration.
-If another team were to read their OKRs, he wanted them to understand what it meant immediately.
+If another team were to read their OKRs, he wanted them to immediately understand what they meant.

 Prioritizing objectives and tracking key results

-When it came to setting the team’s OKRs, Walsh opted for a combination of qualitative and quantitative objectives.
-Rather than starting with an objective like increasing Stories traffic by 50%, Walsh decided to carve out space to understand Duolingo’s users.
+When it came to setting the team’s OKRs, Walsh opted for a combination of qualitative and quantitative Objectives.
+Rather than starting with an Objective like “increasing Stories traffic by 50 percent,” Walsh decided to carve out space to understand Duolingo’s users.
 “We wanted to balance things that are very results-oriented and things that are process-oriented.”

 This ended up being a time-consuming endeavor.
 Walsh placed an ad on Facebook and screened users based on their experience with the product, as well as their ability in the language they’re trying to learn.
 The process took almost an entire quarter.

-Says von Ahn, “We have many ambitious goals that we want to achieve at Duolingo, and our OKR system has been important in keeping ups focused and holding us accountable.
-We’re also a very data-driven company, so setting objectives with highly specific and measurable key results has worked well for us.”
+Says von Ahn, “We have many ambitious goals that we want to achieve at Duolingo, and our OKR system has been important in keeping us focused and holding us accountable.
+We’re also a very data-driven company, so setting Objectives with highly specific and measurable Key Results has worked well for us.”

 If you’re interested in starting our OKRs 101 course, click here.